 How to develop a clear marketing brief that unlocks insight and gets to the heart of the marketing challenge

 I’ve written about the importance of an effective marketing brief before and its positive impact on both clients and agencies.
-However, whilst a clearly written brief is essential, one of the keys to success of any good brief is defining and articulating the precise marketing challenge you’re trying to solve.
+However, whilst a written brief is essential, one of the keys to the success of any good brief is defining and articulating the precise marketing challenge you’re trying to solve.
 Only once you have achieved absolute clarity on this key aspect can you then proceed onto the proceeding stages with confidence.

 Start by evaluating where you are now and ultimately where you’re looking to get to.
 In other words, current state versus objective.

 The strategy you will eventually develop can be seen as the bridge between these two elements and therefore a clear understanding of each is essential.
 This takes a lot of work from all sides involved and requires insight from key stakeholders from the client-side, including:

 As this is just the beginning of the process the following questions can be helpful to start building an initial picture of what you’re dealing with:

 - Strategic goals - what are the overarching business, sales, and marketing objectives?

 - Targets - what does success look like in terms of the size of the opportunity, market share, brand awareness, or lead generation?

 - Timings - over what period should objectives, goals, and targets be achieved?